- What is Twitter?

 - Contact Information

-Twitter is a real-time information network powered by people all around the world that lets users share and discover what's happening now.
-Users send 140-character messages through our website and mobile site, client applications, or any variety of third-party applications.
-For more information, you can also visit https://twitter.com/about.
+Twitter is a real-time global information network that lets users create and share ideas and information instantly.
+People and organizations send 140-character messages through our website and mobile site, client applications (e.g., Twitter for Android; Twitter for iOS), SMS, or any variety of third-party applications.

-Twitter provides photo hosting for some image uploads (i.e., pic.twitter.com) as well as a user's profile photo, header photo, and account background image; Twitter does not, however, provide hosting for videos other than those posted to Vine, nor is Twitter the sole photo hosting provider for images that may appear on the Twitter service.
+Twitter provides photo hosting for some image uploads (i.e., pic.twitter.com images) as well as Twitter account profile photos, header photos, and account background images.
+However, Twitter is not the sole photo provider for images that may appear on the Twitter platform.
 More information about posting photos on Twitter can be found here.

-Twitter, Inc. is located in San Francisco, California and will only respond to valid legal process in compliance with U.S. law.
+Requests for user account information from U.S. law enforcement should be directed to Twitter, Inc. in San Francisco, California.
+Twitter responds to valid legal process issued in compliance with U.S. law.

-Requests for the contents of communications (e.g., Tweets, DMs, photos) require a valid U.S. search warrant.
+Requests for the contents of communications (e.g., Tweets, Direct Messages, photos) require a valid search warrant from an agency with proper jurisdiction over Twitter.

 Yes.
-Twitter's policy is to notify users of requests for their information prior to disclosure unless we are prohibited from doing so by statute or court order (e.g., an order under 18 U.S.C. § 2705(b)).
+Twitter's policy is to notify users of requests for their account information, which includes a copy of the request, prior to disclosure unless we are prohibited from doing so (e.g., an order under 18 U.S.C. § 2705(b)).
+Exceptions to prior notice may include exigent or counterproductive circumstances (e.g., emergencies; account compromises).

-- The @username and URL of the subject Twitter profile in question (e.g., @safety and https://twitter.com/safety);
+- The @username and URL of the subject Twitter account in question (e.g., @safety and https://twitter.com/safety);

 - Details about what specific information is requested (e.g., basic subscriber information) and its relationship to your investigation;

-- A VALID EMAIL ADDRESS so we may get back in touch with you upon receipt of your legal process.
+- A valid official email address (e.g., email@example.com) so we may get back in touch with you upon receipt of your legal process.

-NOTE: We do not accept legal process via email at this time; our support system automatically removes all attachments for security reasons.
+NOTE: We do not accept legal process via email at this time; our support system does not allow attachments for security reasons.

-Twitter evaluates emergency disclosure requests on a case-by-case basis in compliance with 18 U.S.C. § 2702(b)(8).
-If we receive information that gives us a good faith belief that there is an exigent emergency involving the danger of death or serious physical injury to a person, we may provide information necessary to prevent that harm, if we have it.
+Twitter, Inc. evaluates emergency disclosure requests on a case-by-case basis in compliance with relevant U.S. law (e.g., 18 U.S.C. § 2702(b)(8)).
+If we receive information that provides us with a good faith belief that there is an exigent emergency involving the danger of death or serious physical injury to a person, we may provide information necessary to prevent that harm, if we have it.

-If there is an exigent emergency that involves the danger of death or serious physical injury to a person that Twitter may have information necessary to prevent, you can submit an emergency disclosure request through our web form (the quickest and most efficient method).
+If there is an exigent emergency that involves the danger of death or serious physical injury to a person that Twitter may have information necessary to prevent, law enforcement officers can submit an emergency disclosure request through our web form (the quickest and most efficient method).

 Alternatively, you may fax emergency requests to 1-415-222-9958 (faxed requests may result in a delayed response); please include all of the following information:

-- Please indicate on your cover sheet that you're submitting an Emergency Disclosure Request
+- Indication on your cover sheet, which must be on law enforcement letterhead, that you're submitting an Emergency Disclosure Request;

-- Identify the person who is in danger of death or serious physical injury;
+- Identity of the person who is in danger of death or serious physical injury;

 - The nature of the emergency (e.g., report of suicide, bomb threat);